 When you do something good for someone, it also makes you feel better as well.
-The reasons are that your serotonin are boosted.
-These are the neurotransmitters which are responsible for feelings of well-being.
+The reasons are that your serotonin is boosted.
+These are the neurotransmitters that are responsible for feelings of well-being.

 It’s a similar feeling to when you do exercise, whether at home or in the gym.
 You generally feel so much better after it.
 So if you can, help someone in need by volunteering for an organization, or buy someone a coffee.

-It Is Good For The Health Of Your Heart.
+2).
+It Is Good For The Health Of Your Heart:

 Being kind can make you feel good, plus it uplifts and warms your heart.
 The action of being kind releases a hormone called oxytocin.
 It actually lowers blood pressure and protects the heart.
 This hormone also causes a chemical called nitric acid to be released which expands the blood vessels.

 No wonder it is called the cardioprotective hormone.

 3).
 It Helps To Reduce Illness:

-In cancer, obesity and diabetes, these health issues can be linked to inflammation within the body.
+It has been found that cancer, obesity, and diabetes, these health issues can be linked to inflammation within the body.

 In another clinical study, it was found that those who volunteered in helping others, showed lower levels of inflammation.